 Computer-based system are dealt with in section 2, §10 of the Ordinance for the Manufacture of Medicinal Products and Active Pharmaceutical Ingredients.
 It specifies that companies and organizations have to maintain a documentation system in accordance with the respective activities performed.
 The documentation must be maintained clearly and without errors and must be up-to-date.
 If records are kept with electronic data processing systems, the system must be sufficiently validated.
 It is an underlying requirement to ensure that the information is available during the entire legal retention period and can be provided in legible form in a reasonable amount of time.
 The data must be protected against loss or damage during the entire retention period.
 The records must be organized in a way allowing for an immediate recall of the product.
-With reference to the software, the vendor thus has to guarantee that this is always available and the documentation can be accessed at any time.
+With regard to software, the provider must therefore ensure that it is available at all times and that the documentation is always accessible.